GLOBAL MARKETS-Shares flat, dollar steady before Fed decision

 The policy-setting Federal Open Market Committee will announce its decision at 2:00 p.m.
 EDT (1800 GMT), followed 30 minutes later by a news conference with Bernanke.

-Speculation about when and by how much the Fed could start to trim its bond purchases of $85 billion a month has supported the dollar against emerging and growth-linked currencies, although uncertainty over the impact of any policy shift has led some investors to prefer the yen or the euro.
+Speculation about when and by how much the Fed could start to trim its $85 billion a month in bond purchases has supported the dollar against emerging and growth-linked currencies, although uncertainty over the impact of any policy shift has led some investors to prefer the yen or the euro.

-Europe’s broad FTSEurofirst 300 index slipped 0.2 percent.
-The dollar shed 0.3 percent against the Japanese currency on Wednesday to trade around 95.08 yen.
+Europe’s broad FTSEurofirst 300 index inched up 0.1 percent.
+The dollar shed 0.3 percent against the Japanese currency on Wednesday to trade around 95.01 yen.
 But it was little changed against the euro at $1.34 after the single currency touched a four-month high on Tuesday.

 “I think the market is a bit ahead of itself on the tapering story,” said Marc Chandler, global head of currency strategy at Brown Brothers Harriman in New York.